swanky-rt/Student-Navigator/assignment-5/README.md

 #### Attack_Success_Rate (%)
 The percentage of original sensitive tokens that the attacker was able to recover from the defender’s responses during simulated chat interactions.
 This measures dynamic leakage, as in how much private information was exposed through conversation despite minimization.

+*This is different from **Attack_S** in mentioned above, as that talks about the data exposed to the third-party (worst-case scenario), which *Attack_Success_Rate* gives as idea of how good the Attack model can probe info from the Conversational Agent*

 ```Attack_Success_Rate = (Recovered_Tokens / Total_Sensitive_Tokens) × 100```

 ---